andreasmwenzel/ts-card-games/README.md

 ### Todo

-Finish building out game logic for Hearts and Pinnochle
+Finish building out game logic for Hearts and Pinochle

 ```